Cloud Nine (The Temptations song): Recording

 Paul Williams: "You can be what you wanna be..."

 Dennis Edwards: "You ain't got no responsibility..."

 Eddie Kendricks: "And every man, every man is free..."

 Dennis Edwards: "And you're a million miles from reality..."

 Otis Williams has some brief lead lines on the last half of the song (i.e.: he repeats "Reality…"), and Melvin Franklin also gets a line near the end ("There's no difference between day and night…").
 The lyrics for the song were about the struggles and pains of living poor, as opposed to being about relationship and love troubles.
 The broke, unemployed, and despondent main character in the song proclaims that he gets over all of his problems by "riding high on 'cloud nine'".
 This has been interpreted by many (including Motown head Berry Gordy) as a reference to drug abuse, although Whitfield, Strong, and The Temptations deny that "Cloud Nine" is about drugs.

 Cash Box called it "near revolutionary," praising the "touches of progressive pop in the track, elevated lyric message and the solid performance."
+Record World said that "the kids will be on cloud nine when they hear it."

 "Cloud Nine" won Motown its first Grammy Award in 1969 for Best Rhythm & Blues Group Performance, Vocal or Instrumental, reached #2 in the U.S. R&B chart and #6 in the U.S. Pop chart, and led the way for the Temptations' full-blown venture into psychedelia, with increasingly eclectic and socio-political-themed records, including "Runaway Child, Running Wild", "Psychedelic Shack", and "Ball of Confusion (That's What the World Is Today)", following within the coming two years.